n0F4x/Game-Design-Assignment-3/Cards.md

 ### Another season

-Draw one card from one of the other players' card stacks.
+Draw a card from another season's drawing pile.

 ### World Tree

-Change your position to the center of the board when you use this card.
+Change your position to the center of the board.
-But you must return back to the original position after your turn.
+You must return back to your original position after your turn has ended.

 ### Geometry lovers

 Keep this card to the very end.
-Every straight line under your 5 tokens counts as 1 extra point (if you have 5 cards in a straight line, 5 in a row, you get 1 extra point at the end).
+You gain an extra point for every 5 tokens that form a straight line.

 ### Golden Tree

 Keep this card to the very end.
 If the center tile is under your token, you get 5 extra points.

-### Ricochet
+### Ricochet [reaction]

-The effect of another player’s card targeted at you targets another player you select.
+The effect of another player’s card targeted at you targets another player of your choice.
-You play this card as a reaction.